abewangm/blockchain-wallet-Android/fastlane/README.md

 ```
 fastlane android build_tag_and_upload_release
 ```
 Runs our entire release process from start to finish.
-Tests the app, increments version code and updates version name, commits changes to build.gradle, and then tags + signs + generates changelog, uploads to Crashlytics, uploads to Drive, uploads to Alpha, posts to Slack.
+Tests the app, increments version code and updates version name, commits changes to build.gradle, and then tags + signs + generates changelog, uploads to Drive, uploads to Alpha, posts to Slack.
 ### android test
 ```
 fastlane android test